dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 );
 ```

-Let's take the usage of fast-check line by line:
+Let's take a look at this implementation a bit closer:
 - `fc.assert` is responsible to execute the property multiple times in an attempt to check for potential issues.
 It also handles the shrinking part in order to output values as small as possible (no need to have an object with hundreds of keys, if a single key makes it fail)
-- ‎`fc.property` declares the property, in terms of what it takes for input and how to assess it worked properly
+- `fc.property` declares the property in terms of what it takes for input and how to assess it worked properly
-- `‎fc.anything()` is an arbitrary object, it is responsible to generate any possible object or primitive.
-We can use multiple arbitraries for a same property just by putting them directly after the first one
+- `fc.anything()` is an arbitrary object, it is responsible to generate any possible object or primitive.
+We can use multiple arbitraries for a same property just by putting them directly after the first one.
+For more details on this, have a look to the [documentation of fast-check](https://github.com/dubzzz/fast-check/blob/master/README.md)
 - `x => ! negationEqualsOriginal(x)` is the predicate that the framework expect to see always true.
 In our case we want it to find the case where it becomes falsy

 What about shrinking?